Op-amp Tutorial Includes:

 The ideal response for any notch filter would be a completely flat response over the usable range with the exception of the notch frequency.
 Here it would fall very fast providing a high level of attenuation that is able to remove the unwanted signal.

-In reality, perfection is not achievable, but when using an operational amplifier circuit, high levels of attenuation and narrow notches can be achieved.
+In reality, perfection is not achievable, but when using an op amp circuit, the high levels of gain of the operational amplifier itself mean that high levels of attenuation and narrow notches can be achieved very easily with a minimum number of electronic components in addition to the operational amplifier.

 Op amp active notch filter circuit